-Q & A: What was your strategy for selling to stores
+Q & A: What is your strategy for selling to stores?

 This is one of the questions I hear most frequently.
 Believe it or not, many otherwise confident business owners become shy or feel overwhelmed when it comes time to start selling to stores.
 They worry they’ll say the wrong thing or miss out on the sale.
 That’s why I’ve written this quick, five step guide to help you find success.

 Selling to stores will help boost your bottom line and expose your products to an entirely new group of customers.

 Step 1: Let’s make a list.
 Your first step is to make a list of the stores you want to contact.
 You can start local and make a list of stores you’ve visited, pick a city where your shirts already have some traction through your web sales or search online for stores sharing your keywords.

 A Google spreadsheet can help you stay organized.
 Make a column for each of the following:

 - Contact name – Ideally you want to contact the owner, manager or buyer directly.

 - Notes – Use this space to note a few details about the store like what types of products it sells and who its customers are